doersino/leichter/README.md

 ## Installation
 1. [Make sure](http://stackoverflow.com/questions/1066521/php-with-sqlite3-support) to install on a webserver with PHP and SQLite3 support
-2. Create a file `config.php` with the following content, replacing `""` with a password if you wish to password-protect your instance and setting a path to the database file, which will be created in the next step:
+2. Create a file `config.php` with the following content, replacing `""` with a password if you wish to password-protect your instance (you can also set an API key to expose a simple API for adding a weight – I use this via iOS Shortcuts) and setting a path to the database file, which will be created in the next step:

     ```php
     <?php